System Processing

 - Purpose: Fine-tune the alignment of the global FIR filter in the processing chain

-This parameter shifts the global FIR filter in time relative to the driver FIR filters.
-It is not the primary timing alignment tool—use the Reference Timing feature for that.
+This parameter shifts the global FIR filter in time relative to the taps window.

 Use Cases: